blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Receiving Links and Linked Entities

 Links will likely continue to be returned in a separate collection alongside entities when blocks receive data.
-The data within the `linkGroups` object might change to incorporate the new type information, likely with the `path` field being replaced with something that uses the link type's URI.
+The data within the `linkGroups` object might change to incorporate the new type information, likely with the `path` field being replaced with something that uses the link type's URL.

 #### Creating Links

-The Link Functions will be updated to handle Link Types, removing the `path` fields and instead use the URI of the Link Type.
+The Link Functions will be updated to handle Link Types, removing the `path` fields and instead use the URL of the Link Type.

 ### Block Schemas